comScore

 ADVERTISEMENT

-A 2022 report from the Agri-Food Analytics Lab at Dalhousie University and the Angus Reid Institute found that 25 per cent of respondents rely on “best before” dates as an indicator of food safety, while 65 per cent report throwing out unopened food because its “best before” date had passed.
+A 2022 report from the Agri-Food Analytics Lab at Dalhousie University and the Angus Reid Institute found that 25 per cent of respondents rely on “best before” dates as an indicator of food safety.
+Meanwhile, 65 per cent report throwing out unopened food because its “best before” date has passed.
+This is why we created a guide on what these labels on our food packaging actually mean.

 What do “best before” dates mean in Canada?